FAQ

 Your consultation will be the first time you meet with a lawyer from Egan Law.
 During this meeting, the lawyer will explain the court process, what you should expect from the court during your case and work with you to determine a strategy and plan of action.
 If there is already a legal action pending, bring at least the most recent court documents with you to the consultation (or email them over if your consultation is by phone or Zoom); we often like to see all of the documents you have in your file.
 If no legal action is pending, it is less important that you bring documents with you (in a family law case, however, tax returns and recent paystubs from each party can be helpful).
 To make the best use of your time with the lawyer, make notes of your most important questions or concerns so that we can be sure to go over those with you.

-You will be charged a consultation fee of $250 for one hour of the lawyer’s time before your consultation.
-This is less than the least expensive lawyer’s normal hourly rate and, if you hire Egan Law, that consultation fee will be applied as a discount to your initial retainer.
-If you decide to hire Egan Law, you will be charged a retainer fee to hire the firm.
+You can choose between a thirty-minute consultation with a lawyer for $250.
+Or a one-hour strategy session with a lawyer for $500.
+If you decide to hire Egan Law, an Evergreen retainer fee will be required before we can begin representation.
 This retainer must be paid before we can represent you.
 A retainer is money that is placed in the firm’s attorney-client trust account.
 This money is yours until your file is billed and you have reviewed the bill to make sure it is accurate.
 Think of it as a security deposit against future work.
 We bill by the hour, and the time spent working on your case will be charged against that retainer.
+We have an Evergreen Retainer policy in place.
+This means that if your retainer balance falls below $1,500, we require an additional payment to bring the total balance back up to the initial retainer amount.
 Normally the retainer will not be the final attorney’s fee you are charged; the total depends on how difficult the other party is about resolving the problems; how many issues must be litigated (i.e., taken to Court) and whether the case can be quickly resolved.
-The lawyers and staff at Egan Law are always happy to discuss your fees with you and we pride ourselves on complete transparency concerning fees, although we cannot tell you in advance the overall cost of your case.
-We have worked during the pandemic to reduce the barrier to entry to hiring our firm by reducing the cost of the initial retainer wherever possible.
-This is meant to make it easier to retain us.
-Typically, after the retainer is used up, we ask that you pay your bill in full at each billing cycle.
-If you do that, then we do not charge an additional retainer in addition to the first one you pay.
-In other words, the initial retainer is a security deposit until we get to know each other.
-Once we have established a regular payment relationship with you, we do not seek out additional security deposit from you as long as you are paying your bill each billing cycle.
+Our lawyers and staff at Egan Law are always happy to discuss your fees with you and we pride ourselves on complete transparency concerning fees, although we cannot tell you in advance the overall cost of your case.
 Finally, we take a credit card authorization from you to have you pay your costs associated with your case directly with no markup from us.
 Costs are things that are not attorney or paralegal time, such as filing fees, appraisal fees, court reporter and deposition fees paid directly to third parties.

 In American law, each party normally pays for their own lawyer, unless there is a contract or other written document saying something different about attorney’s fees.
 Family law is a little bit different.
 California law specifically provides that in some cases, to make sure both parties can afford a lawyer, the higher earning or wealthier party can be ordered to pay part, or all, of the other party’s fees.
 This payment is not automatic.
 Fee payments must be ordered by a judge which means that legal papers must be filed, and a hearing had to determine if a fee payment order is appropriate, and for how much.
 You will need to pay your retainer so that these papers can be filed, and a fee order requested.
 If the other side is ordered to, and does, pay part or all of your fees; that money is credited to your account at Egan Law.
 Fee payment orders are also available for the prevailing party in a Domestic Violence Restraining Order case or if the judge decides the other party is making the case much harder to resolve than it needs to be.